The Everyday Resilience Journal

 Knowing How to Contribute.

-This book is ideal for both boys and girls, and helps answer questions like:
+This book is ideal for both boys and girls, perfect for ages 8 - 12 years and helps answer questions like:

 I find maths difficult.
 How can I enjoy schoolwork more?